-The School District is the trustee, or fiduciary, for assets that belong to others, such as school clubs and organizations within the principals' accounts.
+The School District is the trustee, or fiduciary, for assets that belong to others, such as a scholarship endowment fund.
 The School District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
 The School District excludes these activities from the government-wide financial statements because it cannot use these assets to finance its operations.